GreeenGoo/fake-game-store/README.md

 ### Setup

-You can access this app through the following link: [Fake Game Store](https://fake-game-uladkruk-dynsb5rly-greeeengoos-projects.vercel.app/games/active).
-This version is hosted on Vercel and connected to a database on Render.com.
-Please note, some performance issues may occur since it's hosted on Render's free tier, which has limitations on space and data access speed.

-Alternatively, if you want to run the development version, clone this project, clone the local database (see the instructions for setting up the local backend part [here](https://github.com/GreeenGoo/fake-game-store-backend?tab=readme-ov-file#local-setup)) and run the following command to connect it to your local database:
+If you want to run the development version, clone this project, clone the local database (see the instructions for setting up the local backend part [here](https://github.com/GreeenGoo/fake-game-store-backend?tab=readme-ov-file#local-setup)) and run the following command to connect it to your local database:

 ```bash
 yarn run dev